ruboerner/FEMT2D/README.md

 As one can conclude from the above example, the mesh consists of five subdomains each of which is associated with a unique parameter (here `sigma` denotes the electrical conductivity $\sigma$ given in S/m and `mu` is the relative magnetic permeability $\mu_r$, such that $\mu = \mu_r \mu_0$ with $\mu_0 = 4 \pi \cdot10^{-7}$ Vs/Am).

-In the example given above, the solutions of the Helmholtz equations (for both magnetotelluric polarizations) are desired at a frequency `freq` of 0.01 Hz.
-The polynomial order `order` of the Lagrange elements is 2, i.e, we use quadratic basis functions.
+In the given example, the solutions of the Helmholtz equations (for both magnetotelluric polarizations) are desired at a frequency `freq` of 0.01 Hz.
+The polynomial order `order` of the Lagrange elements is 2, i.e., we use quadratic (second order) finite element basis functions.
+The numerical accuracy is always much better when second-order elements are employed.

 After calling `FEMproblem`, the `fem` structure contains the following fields: